gromacstutorials/gromacstutorials.github.io/doc-sphinx/source/tutorials/bulksolution.rst

     the atoms (names, masses, changes, Lennard-Jones
     coefficients) and residues (bond and angular
     constraints) for all the species that will be involved here.
-    More details about those files are given in this tutorial: :ref:`create-topol-label`.

 .. |forcefield.itp| raw:: html